cncf/glossary/content/en/container.md

 Containers run adjacent to each other on the same machine, but typically the operating system prevents the separate container processes from interacting with each other.

+Note that "container" is an overloaded term.
+Whenever you use the word, check whether your audience uses the same definition.

 ## Problem it addresses

 Before containers were available, separate machines were necessary to run applications.